 The Totem Lake area of Kirkland is also exploding, recently adding a bunch of new high rise apartments, a Whole Foods, Trader Joes, Nordstrom Rack and many more shops.
 Like most cities in Western Washington, Kirkland is very pedestrian and bicycle friendly.

 - NWMLS Average Housing Price Oct 2019: $881,000

 In our opinion Bellevue earns the award for classiest city in WA and has more than earned its place as one of the best places to live in Washington State.

 Bellevue literally means beautiful view in French.
 You have the olympic mountains & Lake Washington to the West, and the Cascades & Lake Sammamish to the East; homogenize that with Bellevue’s crisp skyline and you have one gorgeous city!

-Bellevue offers high class shopping including Louis Vuitton, Burberry and Gucci as well Bellevue Square Mall with Lincoln square Cinema.
+Bellevue offers high class shopping including Louis Vuitton, Burbery, Gucci and more.
 Some of the best restaurants in the area can also be found here.
 John Howie Steak, and Ding Tai Fung are definitely worth checking out.

 The night scene is also very active.
 Check out some of the many options like the Portal Virtual Reality Arcade & Lounge or the Cosmos Lounge.